alexlostorto/Spanish_Spelling_Bee/README.md

 > **Note** I'm currently trying to get the maintenance rating to an A!

-This is a single/multiplayer game used to improve the player's ability to translate and spell spanish words.
+This is a **single/multiplayer** game used to improve the player's ability to translate and spell spanish words.
 This game is a test of concentration, speed, memory and translation ability.

-Click [**here**](https://alexlostorto.github.io/spanish-spelling-bee/) to visit the Magic Notes website and copy the code.
+Click [**here**](https://alexlostorto.github.io/spanish-spelling-bee/) to visit the **Spanish Spelling Bee** website and copy the code.

 ```python
 # List of programs